A growing storm, or a break in the weather?

-Behind the scenes of Back to Our Future
+Behind the scenes of The Climate Restorers - Leading the Way Back to Our Future

 Watch the opening scene:

-How do you start another film about the climate, when daily stories about the weather and climate catastrophe are becoming as routine as the sports news?
+How do you start another documentary series about the climate, when daily stories about the weather and climate catastrophe are becoming as routine as the sports news?

 Sometimes, people like volume.
 But the volume of climate-catastrophe news may be numbing people and normalizing the situation.